Hariharnath-Paduchuru/Measure_Distance_AzureIoT_RaspberryPi/README.md

-# Measure Distance with RaspberryPi
+# Measure Distance with RaspberryPi and Send to Azure IoT Hub
 Measure Distance from Ultrasonic sensor by interfacing it with Raspberry Pi and Send to Azure IoT Hub

 ## Running the Python Code on Raspberry Pi